jortuck/Freddy/README.md

 # Freddy Bot

-An open source Discord bot I made to play music for my friends since all the other ones got taken down by google.
+An open source Discord bot I made to play music for my friends since all the other ones were taken down by Google.

 - To access the bots help menu, use `/help` or mention the bot in a text channel.
 - [Invite The Bot](https://discord.com/api/oauth2/authorize?client_id=914454054808211476&permissions=414476271168&scope=bot%20applications.commands)